-- Remove cover from well.
-Ensure that the glass beads level is within 2 mm of the top of the well. - Turn on the unit and allow adequate time for the beads to heat (15-30 minutes, depending on the unit).

-- Remove all debris from instruments prior to inserting into the glass beads.
-Care should be taken to remove debris from the teeth of forceps, the box locks of needle holders and the hinge area of scissors.
-Wipe or rinse instruments with alcohol and allow to air dry before insertion. - Insert tips at least 1⁄2" below the surface of the beads. - Allow contact time between 30-60 seconds.
+- Remove cover (if any) from well.
+Ensure that the glass beads level is within 2 mm of the top of the well. - Turn on the unit and allow adequate time for the beads to heat (15-30 minutes, depending on the unit). - Remove all debris from instruments prior to inserting into the glass beads.
+Care should be taken to remove debris from the grooves of forceps, the box locks of needle holders and the hinge area of scissors.
+Wipe or rinse instruments with alcohol and allow to air dry before insertion. - Insert tips at least 1/2" below the surface of the beads. - Allow contact time between 30-60 seconds.
 Larger instruments require more time to achieve sterilization (2-3 minutes).
-Longer contact times may damage instruments. - Do not overload well with instruments.
-Proper decontamination cannot be assured if the glass bead well is overloaded.
-Do not place more than 3-4 instruments in the well at a time. - Instrument tips become extremely hot and must be cooled before use.
+Note that longer contact times may damage instruments. - Do not place more than 3-4 instruments in the well at a time.
+Do not overload well with instruments.
+Proper decontamination cannot be assured if the glass bead well is overloaded. - Instrument tips become extremely hot and must be cooled before use.
 This will require a minimum of 15 seconds (possibly as long as 1 minute) before the instrument can be used. - Before using instruments, check that no glass beads are adhered to their surface.